Finding help

 The following non-UW agencies are also available:

-I've had an emergency and I need money to pay for school
+I've had an emergency and am in need of resources

-If you are in need of assistance, please submit an Emergency Aid request form to get connected with resources and support.
+If you are in need of assistance, please review resources on the Emergency Aid page to connect with resources and support.

 I need food to get by